Dartv/Epic-7-Auto-Shop-Refresh/README.md

 # Note
 Tested on Google Play Games PC client.

+If the script skips bookmarks and mystic, it's likely a resolution/dpi issue.
+Take your own screenshots and replace icons.

 Use at your own risk.
 I can't guarantee that it will work 100% of the time and that you will not get banned.